 1 – Smile for the Camera!

 Professional photographers from Disney’s PhotoPass will be positioned at multiple race locations before the event, on the courses, and at the finish and post-finish areas.
-On each course there are multiple spots with Characters.
-Please note that these are Disney photographers and are now included in Disney PhotoPass or Memory Maker packages–an even better reason to purchase that Memory Maker package.
-Annual Passholders will also have free access to the race pictures, since Memory Maker is included in their pass benefits.
-After the event you’ll need to manually add these pictures into your MyDisney Account using your bib number.
+On each course, there are multiple spots with Characters.
+Please note that these are Disney photographers and are included in Disney PhotoPass or Memory Maker packages–an even better reason to purchase that Memory Maker package.
+Annual Passholders will also have free access to the race pictures since Memory Maker is included in their pass benefits.
+After the event, you’ll need to manually add these pictures into your MyDisney Account using your bib number.
 Clear instructions are included in the Event Guide and on the back of your race bib.
 You may add up to 5 bibs per account.
-If you are running with a group only one person needs to purchase the package.
+If you are running with a group, only one person needs to purchase the package.
 Runners are welcomed and encouraged to take pictures during the race.
 However, remember that selfie sticks are prohibited by runners and spectators on Walt Disney World property.